-Te t Book: A. G. and G. H. Hughes: Learning and Teaching.
+Text Book: A. G. and G. H. Hughes: Learning and Teaching.
+B. A. Fletcher: An Educational Survey of Antigonish County.
+Julian Huxley: Essays in Popular Science.

-2. A. The History of Education.-M. at 10 a. m.
+2. A. The History of Education.-M. and W. at 10 a.m.

-A survey of the history of education in Europe and America, including in particular a study of the work of the pioneers of modern education.
+A survey of the history of education in Europe and America, including in particular a study of the historical foundations of modern education.